Propagators and widths of physical and purely virtual particles in a finite interval of time: Purely virtual particles

 The plots show rather different phenomenological behaviors: while physical particles exhibit the usual peak, purely virtual particles show two smaller humps.
 What is important is that the difference between the two cases is experimentally testable, at least in principle.

 Qualitatively, we may expect similar differences at $\tau =\infty $.
 However we cannot make this statement rigorous, because when $\tau $ grows we eventually violate (\ref{condo}) and enter a nonperturbative region, where we cannot trust the resummation for purely virtual particles.
-It may also be possible that the condition (\ref{condo}) turns into an uncertainty relation of new type \cite{fSelfK}, a \textquotedblleft peak uncertainty\textquotedblright\ $\Delta E>\Gamma /2$, telling us that, when we approach the peak $k^{2}=m^{2}$ of a purely virtual particle too much, identical experiments may give different results.
+At the nonperturbative level, the condition (\ref{condo}) might turn into an uncertainty relation of new type \cite{fSelfK}, a \textquotedblleft peak uncertainty\textquotedblright\ $\Delta E>\Gamma /2$, telling us that, when we approach the peak region $k^{2}\sim m^{2}$ of a purely virtual particle too closely, identical experiments may give different results.

+If purely virtual particles with relatively small masses exist in nature, the predictions of this section could be tested exprimentally.
+Standard model extensions that are worth of attention, in this context, have been studied in refs. \cite{Tallinn1,Tallinn2}.
+Those models (which violate the bound (\ref{condo}), because they have $\tau =\infty $) can be used without modifications for qualitative tests.
+Consider, for example, processes that involve exchanges of purely virtual particles, like $Z\rightarrow \mu \mu \mu \mu $ \cite{Tallinn2}: once we reach enough precision, it should be easy to realize that the shapes of the plots are more similar to the red and green curves of fig. \ref{Comparison}, rather than the blue curve.
+For quantitative tests, we need to extend the predictions of \cite {Tallinn1,Tallinn2} to a $\tau $ that is sufficiently small.
+The results of this paper and \cite{MQ} give us the techniques we need, to achieve that goal.

+More generally, the restriction to finite $\tau $, as well as the restriction to a compact space manifold $\Omega $, can be used to amplify effects that are otherwise too tiny to be observed, taking advantage of the nontrivial interplay between the observed process and the external environment (in particular, through the boundary of $\Omega $).